Build A Rocking Deck With Deck Shop Drawings

 - Vertical elements, overheads, and planters

-Most people think that a deck is just a floor, but the vertical elements – rails, skirts, and overhead structures make up the most striking visual components.
+Most people think that a deck is just a floor, but he vertical elements of the deck – rails, skirts, and overhead structures – make up its most striking visual components.
 There are several impressive railing designs that you can choose from, along with an array of colors that will add a bright contrast to your house exterior.

-A shaded structure such as a pergola is a great addition to any deck.
-You can also add planters, awnings, or umbrella shades for more stylish alternatives to overhead roofs.
+A shade structure such as a pergola is a great addition to any deck.
+You can also add planters, awnings, or umbrella shades as stylish alternatives.

 Before you start planning your project, keep the following pointers in mind: